arlemoine/CMPS401/Project/docs/message_protocol.md

 }
 ```

-- `position`, `velocity`, and `timestamp` are omitted because they are not needed for a full state request.
+- `position` and `velocity` are omitted because they are not needed for a full state request.

 ### 7.2 Server → Client Messages